Health Care Hero Awards

-CHAT is honoring legislators across the state with the “Children’s Health Care Hero Award” for their outstanding contributions and support of children’s healthcare initiatives during the 87th legislative session.
+CHAT honored legislators across the state with the “Children’s Health Care Hero Award” for their outstanding contributions and support of children’s healthcare initiatives during the 87th legislative session.

 The award recognizes Texas leaders who have demonstrated a commitment to a high-quality and appropriately funded children’s healthcare system in Texas, and honors them for their outstanding contributions and support of children’s healthcare initiatives during the 87th legislative session.